MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine.md

 **Returns**: Async control object.
-- ProtectionEngine::Observer::OnGetTenantInformationAsyncSuccess will be called on success ProtectionEngine::Observer::OnGetTenantInformationAsyncFailure will be called on failure
+- ProtectionEngine::Observer::OnGetTenantInformationAsyncSuccess will be called on success ProtectionEngine::Observer::OnGetTenantInformationAsyncFailure will be called on failure.
+-